 The Food is Better Than you Think

-Tom used to tell me about traditional English dishes that have really weird names: Bubble & Squeak, Eton Mess, Toad in the Hole, Roly Poly… They didn’t really sound very appetizing.
+My partner used to tell me about traditional English dishes that have really weird names: Bubble & Squeak, Eton Mess, Toad in the Hole, Roly Poly… They didn’t really sound very appetizing.
 But this is London, folks, and there are experimental eateries, Michelin star restaurants, and a surprising number of amazing pop-ups and food trucks.

 I wanted to re-live my bokit eating days of Martinique and found Bokit-La at Ally Pally market.
 There’s a chocolate restaurant called Rabot 1745 that I’ve been dying to go to – there’s chocolate in every dish!
 My friend Brenna and I went to a restaurant called Open Kitchen where hospitality students at London City practise their skills.
 We had a gourmet meal at a very low price – in Shoreditch nonetheless!
 Also near my work is Red Dog Saloon – a diner that serves up awesome American food.
 After a particularly late night out, I may or may not have eaten a hot dog called The King.
 It has peanut butter, jelly, and bacon on it.
 Mouthgasm.